mdwohl/bookapp/README.md

 Actual time needed to complete: 1hr8min

 -----------------
-Number and name of feature: **FEATURE 3**: Creating constructor function and a route handler for a `POST` request to `/searches`.
+# FEATURE 3: Creating constructor function and a route handler for a `POST` request to `/searches`.
 This route's callback will use Superagent to proxy a request to the Google Books API and return a list of ten books that match the search query.

 Estimate of time needed to complete: 2hrs